Experimental graybox quantum system identification and control

-Because the Hamiltonian is not directly accessible through quantum measurements, we cannot build a model with the Hamiltonian as an output.
-This is why we need to add subsequent layers to transform the Hamiltonian matrix into the set of probability outcomes, utilizing the laws of quantum mechanics.
+The Hamiltonian is then followed by subsequent layers that transform the Hamiltonian matrix into the set of probability outcomes--which can be measured experimentally--utilizing the laws of quantum mechanics.
 Starting from a valid Hamiltonian, there is no need to further use a BB since the dynamical equations are known.
 This saves the algorithm from trying to learn the rules of quantum mechanics from experimental data, which would complicate the process and result in a less accurate model.
 We use WB layers for the remaining steps.
 In particular, there is a layer that calculates the evolution unitary by the matrix exponentiation of the Hamiltonian $U = e^{-i H T}$, which is the solution of the Schr\"{o}dinger's time-independent equation.
 The final part of the GB model is a concatenation of $N$-layers representing the quantum measurement operation for each of the $N$ input $\ket{j}$.
 In each layer we calculate $\ket{\psi_T} = U \ket{j}$, where $\ket{j}$ is the initial state of the system.
 After evolving the state to $\ket{\psi_T}$, the probabilities $P_{j\rightarrow k}$ are calculated by taking the absolute value squared of each entry of the state, that is applying the Born's rule for quantum expectation values.

 The added WB layers do not include any trainable parameter; they only exist in the BB part.
 Therefore, when we train the model on a dataset, the only updates occur in the BB, generating a set of outputs that can be interpreted as a Hamiltonian.